Board Of Trustees

 President

-Phil Townsend is a mechanical engineer, with a master’s degree in engineering management.
+Phil Townsend joined the board in 2015.
+He is a mechanical engineer, with a master’s degree in engineering management.
 Formerly a submarine naval officer, he moved to the Tri-Cities in 1993 and fell in love with the area.
 After working 30 years at Hanford for various companies, he’s now working for TerraPower on the Natrium Reactor project, currently being designed, with intent to construct in Kemerrer, WY.
 He’s a graduate of Leadership Tri-Cities class VII, and supports the community in many ways, including as a classroom volunteer for Junior Achievement, occasional constructor with Habitat for Humanity, and currently serving on the City of Richland Planning Commission

 While not a musician himself, Phil’s enjoyment of classical music led to joining the symphony board a little over six years ago, but he didn’t imagine the he’d be presiding over the board during a time when the symphony couldn’t perform live music.
 Phil has served as President and now Vice President.
 Now that we’re performing again, he is looking forward to the day when the Tri-Cities has a performing arts center that the symphony and other arts groups can call home.